Event Handling and SocketContext Reference

 T: Serialize + ?SizedReturns

-Ok(())when the event is sent.Err(SocketError)if sending fails.
+Ok(())if the event is sent.Err(SocketError)if sending fails.

 When to use it

-- Sending events to the connected client.
+- To send events to the connected client.

 Method emit_with_ack()